rust-lang/project-error-handling/README.md

 [charter]: ./CHARTER.md

+## How do I follow the project group's work?

+The best place to start is probably the agenda of the next meeting.
+This is where we track action items from the previous meeting, the previous meetings's agenda and minutes, and upcoming topics for the next meeting.
+You can also check out our issue tracker, project boards, and zulip chat to see the various pieces of what we're working on.

+- [Upcoming Meeting Agenda][active-agenda]
+- [Libs Team Tracked Issues][libs-error-project-tab]
+- [Project Group Tracked Issues][upstream-work-project-board]
+- [Project Group Repo Issues][open issues]
+- [Project Group Zulip Stream][chat-link]

 ## How Can I Get Involved?

 Participation in this project group is open to all.
 You can see our work in progress via our [open issues] on this repository and you can participate in discussions via our [Zulip stream][chat-link].
 We primarily coordinate via our meetings, which are tracked [here][meeting-schedule].
 If you're interested in attending our meetings but can't due to a schedule conflist please let us know on the [scheduling issue] so we can best accommodate everyone.